Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Sunset from the Space Needle’s old restaurant

-4) Understand your style
+4) Understand and embrace your travel style

 I think that this is the main point that Mark was trying to make in his article and something that I’ve had to learn the hard way over the years.

 When I was younger I couldn’t understand how anyone would choose to spend the money and time to pass away a whole week at a beach resort.
 Overpriced and boring!
 Now, I do it at least once a year and look forward to it immensely as a way to rest and recharge.
 I used to try and pack in 3+ museums in a day in what would invariably be a death march of antiquities, architecture and art.
-Now, we limit it to one and take a break if we’re there for more than two hours…and I enjoy, remember and appreciate what I see so much more.
+Now, we limit it to one and take a break if we’re there for more than two hours…and I enjoy, remember and appreciate what I see much more.

 a woman sitting at a table with her hands over her face There are so many must-see’s, suggested itineraries, hidden gems and perfect award redemptions in the world, and probably none of them appeal to all of us.
 Some of my closest friends love LA.
 It’s not my thing, I’m much happier further south in San Diego.
 I never get tired of Japan.
 For my wife?
 Meh.
 There’s a real freedom in understanding how you like to travel and embracing it without feeling like you “have” to fit any destination, site or redemption in.
 Again, the “point” is to enjoy this stuff!